MEDFL5345 - Neuroscience data integration through use of digital brain atlases

 1 credits overlap with IMB9345 - Neuroscience data integration through use of digital brain atlases

-The teaching will be organized as a two day intensive course with a multiple choice written exam on the last day.
+The teaching will be organized as a two day intensive course with examination in the form of a short essay writing assignment on a topic related to the lecture notes and given literature.
 The lectures will be given by leading researchers from Norway and/or abroad and there will be group discussions based on the topics of the course.
 You have to participate in all parts of the teaching to be allowed to take the exam.
 Attendance at lectures will be registered.

 A collection of scientific publications of direct relevance to the course content will be made available from the registration web site about one week ahead of each course.

 A list of recommended papers (review and original articles) on the course topic is available from the course web site.

 The exam will be in the form of a short essay writing assignment (~200-300) on a topic related to the lectures notes and given literature, to be completed within two days after the course.
 Estimated work time= 4 hours.